RegainFlow/hcm-interop-platform/CONTRIBUTING.md

-# Contributing to RegainFlow
+# Contributing to HCM Interoperability Platform

-Welcome to the RegainFlow project!
 We're building a high-performance HCM Interoperability Platform.
 This document provides guidelines for contributing to the project.

 ## Architecture